Niels-wm/os-challenge-included-eagles/README.md

 #### Discussion and Conclusion
 Looking at the results there is a noticeable difference when comparing the averages, the process model is clearly faster that the sequential model.
 However, the process model implementation still has 2 major weakness when it comes to speed.
 1) It has to copy the entire address space every time it creates a child process.
 2) It starts more processes than we have CPU’s, this means that the scheduler has to do context switches quite often.
-Let’s first try to solve the first weakness by using threads (see Process Model vs Thread Model experiment).
+Let’s first try to solve the first weakness by using threads (see section below).

 ### Process Model vs Thread Model